This blog may contain affiliate links. Read our disclosure policy for more info.

 On this tour through the mangroves, you’ll enjoy a relaxing cruise while your guide shares lots of information with you about the area and the wildlife.
 It’s a super informative tour, and if you haven’t seen a large crocodile yet, this is your chance!

-The Estuary Boat Safari costs only $38 USD and is often booked up well in advance (it’s one of the most popular activities in Tamarindo.)
+The Estuary Boat Safari costs only $38 USD and is often booked up well in advance because it’s one of the most popular activities in Tamarindo.
+So do yourself a favor and grab tickets as soon as you can!

 19. Sports fishing